spinlabiitg/spinlabiitg.github.io/_pages/home.md

 </li>
 </ul>
 </div>
-In our work we aim to unify these three concepts and understand how lifeforms (humans and other species) gain intelligence.
+In our work we aim to unify these three concepts under the framework of data science and AI and build scientifically-informed engineering solutions.
 Frankly, this is very interesting work, with lots of open questions.

 <hr>
 We are located in IIT Guwahati.
 Our campus is calm and vibrant, bio-diverse and fondly popular in India as (most!) heavenly (see [Pictures](pictures)).